The changing environment of employee management

 Show your employees respect

 Serving as one of the best and critical ways to keep or maintain your best talent.
 Treating your employees professionally, and with a sense of dignity, they have no reason not to be productive.
 This practice is self-perpetuating as it as well engenders respect for you as the manager.
 When your employees feel disrespected, they might not stay committed for long, even when they love the job and are well paid.
-They may also go to the extent of seeking revenge in their way with potential constructive dismissal claims.
+They may also go to the extent of seeking revenge in their way with potential constructive dismissal claims in Malaysia.

 Praise and recognise them